swalrus1/tris-mc/README.md

 ### Conversation context

 The model remembers the conversation for the duration of your current world session.
-When you leave the world the context is cleared, so each new session starts fresh.
+When you leave the world, the context is cleared, so each new session starts fresh.

 ### Configuration